Pontificia Universidad Católica Argentina

 UCA does not have campus housing and students are responsible for finding their own housing.
 The UCA International Office will provide a list of accommodation options for apartment and residence halls and can suggest a company that matches students with a homestay family.
 Most students choose to live in Recoleta or Palermo and take public transportation to the university.
 Some students find it best to arrive in Argentina a few days early so they can begin looking for housing.

 At the beginning of each semester, there is an orientation and registration week where students will learn about the university, the university system, life in Buenos Aires, and enroll in classes.
-The orientation will be at the end of February for the Spring semester and the end of July for the Fall semester.
+The orientation will be at the beginning of March for the Spring semester and the end of July for the Fall semester.

 Activities are also planned so that international students can meet each other as well as Argentine students.
 Students will also have the opportunity to sign up for the PAL program, which matches international students to an Argentine student who helps orient them to the university, Buenos Aires, and Argentine culture.
 Interested students can also participate in a variety of service learning projects through UCA.